-This letter acknowledges the U.S. Fish and Wildlife Service's (Service) March 11, 2011, receipt of your March 8, 2011, letter requesting concurrence on the U.S. Army Corps of Engineers' (Corps) implementation of the revised Manatee Key and its enclosures dated March 2011.
+This letter acknowledges the U.S. Fish and Wildlife Service's (Service) receipt of your April 12, 2013, letter requesting concurrence on the U.S. Army Corps of Engineers' (Corps) implementation of the revised Manatee Key and its enclosures dated April 2013.
 This letter represents the Service's views on the potential effects of the proposed action in accordance with section 7 of the Endangered Species Act of 1973, as amended (Act) (16 U.S.C.
 1531 et seq.) and the Marine Mammal Protection Act of 1972, as amended (MMPA) (16 U.S.C.
 1361 et seq.).
-For future reference, we have assigned this concurrence letter to Service Consultation Code 41420-2011-I-0112.
+For future reference, we have assigned this concurrence letter to Service Consultation Code 2013-I-0151.

-The Manatee Key is a tool that has been used by the Corps' Regulatory Division since 1992 to assist in making its effect determinations, as required under 50 CFR 402.14(a), on permit applications for in-water activities such as, but not limited to, maintenance dredging, the placement of fill material for shoreline stabilization, the construction or placement of other inwater structures as well as the construction of docks, marinas, boat ramps, boat slips, dry storage or any other watercraft access structures or facilities.
-Your agency has determined utilization of the 2011 Manatee Key, and its enclosures, to review projects in waters accessible to the endangered West Indian manatee (Trichechus manatus) may affect, but is not likely to adversely affect the manatee or its designated critical habitat.
+The Manatee Key is a tool that has been used by the Corps' Regulatory Division since 1992 to assist in making its effect determinations, as required under 50 CFR 402.14(a), on permit applications for in-water activities such as, but not limited to, maintenance dredging, the placement of fill material for shoreline stabilization, the construction or placement of other in-water structures, as well as the construction of docks, marinas, boat ramps, boat slips, dry storage or any other watercraft access structures or facilities.
+Your agency has determined utilization of the 2013 Manatee Key, and its enclosures, to review projects in waters accessible to the endangered West Indian manatee (Trichechus manatus) may affect, but is not likely to adversely affect the manatee or its designated critical habitat.

-Since January 2009, the Service has worked closely with the Corps and the Florida Fish and Wildlife Conservation Commission (FWC) on revising the October 2008 version of the Manatee Key and its associated maps.
-Many of the changes to the October 2008 Manatee Key were made to ensure consistency with the manatee programmatic consultation co-developed by the Corps and the Service in cooperation with the FWC.
+Since July 2011, the Service has worked closely with the Corps and the Florida Fish and Wildlife Conservation Commission (FWC) on revising the March 2011 version of the Manatee Key and its associated maps.
+Minor changes to the March 2011 Manatee Key were made to ensure consistency with the manatee programmatic consultation co-developed by the Corps and the Service in cooperation with the FWC.

-For all applications to construct residential dock facilities that reach a "may affect, not likely to adversely affect" determination using the 2011 Manatee Key, the Service concurs with these determinations and no further consultation with the Service is necessary.
-As such, the Service will not receive permit applications from the Corps for these types of facilities.
+For all new or expanding multi-slip facilities located in a county with a State-approved MPP in place that reach a "may affect, not likely to adversely affect" determination using the 2013 Manatee Key, the Service concurs with these determinations and no further consultation with the Service is necessary.